Community

 Veterans & Current Military

 With the support of the Home Depot Foundation, The Atlanta Opera is pleased to continue our Veteran’s Tickets Program for our 2023-24 Mainstage season, including Rigoletto, La bohème, A Midsummer Night’s Dream, and Die Walküre.
-Tickets will be available through reservations beginning in October of 2023.
+Tickets are now available.

 With generous support from The Home Depot Foundation, The Atlanta Opera is able to offer these free benefits to veterans, active duty and military families.
 The Home Depot Foundation and The Atlanta Opera thank you for your service.